Huang-lab/oppti/README.md

 You can evaluate the markers in terms of outlying events they exhibit across the cohort by using the `draw.sc.plots` flag.
-The outlier samples will be marked on a scatter plot of the disease (observed) vs normal (estimated) expressions.
-Note that, you can always set `panel.markers` parameter to restrict your analysis to a specific set of markers.
+The outlier samples will be marked on a scatter plot displaying disease (observed) vs normal (estimated) expressions.
+Note that you can always set `panel.markers` parameter to restrict your analysis to a specific set of markers.

 ``` r